AI Alert Sensitivity

 After selecting a metric, the sensitivity controls enable you to configure the sensitivity settings to optimize alerting to meet your delivery network performance standards and user experience levels.
 You can also adjust the sensitivity controls without saving the changes to observe how new settings would have impacted the example and sample AI alerts.
 These AI alert simulations can help you determine which setting levels will provide the optimal level of AI alerts.

-Note: Only Admin users can access Sensitivity settings.
+Note: Only Admin users can update the AI Alert Sensitivity settings.

 Note: The availability of AI alerts for concurrent plays is limited.
 To enable this feature, please contact your Conviva representative.